Ralitsa Vassileva: Awards, honours and distinctions

 In 2001, the American University in Bulgaria awarded Vassileva an honorary Doctorate of Humane Letters for her contributions to journalism.

 Personal life

-Vassileva was born in Sofia, Bulgaria, and was educated at English language schools in Sofia and New Delhi, India.
+Vassileva was born in Sofia, Bulgaria, and was educated at First English Language School in Sofia and in New Delhi, India.
 She has an MA in English Language and Literature from Sofia University.
 She recently acquired an MA in Political Science from Georgia State University in Atlanta.
 Vassileva's interest in journalism began after she joined Bulgarian Radio's English language service in 1987 as an English translator and announcer where she would later add reporting to her duties.